Mehdi Saeedi: Publications

 Three books of Mehdi Saeedi's collection of works have been published, in both English and Persian.
 In 2005, Mehdi's first collection of works, Mehdi Saeedi: Collection of Graphic Works 1999–2004 (ISBN 9786006413082), was published by Tehran Museum of Contemporary Art.
 The book consists of approximately 70 color reproductions of posters and 46 logos and includes two introductions, by fellow Iranian graphic designer Ghobad Shiva (AGI) and French designer Thierry Sarfis.

 A second book, From Script to Calligraphy: Collection of Mehdi Saeedi's Posters, is a collection of Mehdi's works in a decade and was published in Germany in 2008.

 In 2013, Mehdi published the book From Contour to Calligraphy.
 This book is a collection of his works through 14 years of professional efforts demonstrating Mehdi's approach to figurative calligraphy (Zoomorphism or Tasvir-Negari) and Graphic Design.
 The content of the book is divided into three sections.
 The first section consists of art pieces that inspired by traditional Persian calligraphy, and the second and third sections are based on works utilizing contemporary design titled "Modern Persian1" and "Modern Persian2".
 This book begins with introductions by renowned visual artists including: Alain Le Quernec (AGI) from France, Rene Wanner and Niklaus Troxler (AGI) from Switzerland, U.G Sato (AGI) from Japan and Aydin Aghdashloo from Iran.
-In addition, Mehdi authored 5th generation of young Iranian graphic designers, that is a book of selected works of those who born in 70s and 80s and pioneer in having different look on contemporary Iranian posters.
+In addition, Mehdi authored 5th generation of young Iranian graphic designers, a book of selected works of those who were born in the 1970s and 80s and pioneered in having different look on contemporary Iranian posters.

 Mehdi Saeedi is also featured in various world valid publications and collections that among them are:Learn World Calligraphy that offers a unique glimpse of scripts worldwide and the calligraphers who write them and Covering nearly all of the world's writing systems, New Masters of Poster Design that features around 30 top poster designers currently working all over the world, Atlas of Graphic Designers a comprehensive collection illustrates the world of graphic design country by country, featuring the best graphic designers from all over the world., 1000 Type Treatments and The Design of Dissent that examined graphic work focusing on social and political concerns from around the globe and is written and designed by Milton Glaser and Ilic'.